aditya240/Wine-Classification-Models-using-R/README.md

 ## Conclusion
 This project demonstrates the application of various classification techniques to a wine quality dataset, with the goal of classifying wines based on their color.
 The models' performances are evaluated using classification error rates, and the results are visualized to provide insights into the dataset and the modeling techniques used.
 LDA, Logistic Regression, and QDA are found to perform better compared to the KNN models in this particular scenario.

-## Contact
-For any queries or further information, please contact the author at aj834@yourdomain.com.